-$\frac{x{i,s}}{c{i,s}}$ is therefore the share of output that is exported, making $\frac{x{i,s}}{c{i,s}}$. $M{\text{"int"},i,r,s}$, the value of imports from region r that are processed and re-exported, back to region r or on to another country.
-15
+$\frac{x{i,s}}{c{i,s}}$ is therefore the share of output that is exported, making $\frac{x{i,s}}{c{i,s}}$. $M{\text{"int"},i,r,s}$, the value of intermediate imports from region r that are processed in region s's industry i and then re-exported by region s, as part of commodity i, back to region r or on to another country.14

 If a country (s) imports a large share of intermediates from region r as a share of their total production costs, which it then exports - vertical specialization is high.
-This value is calculated relative to total trade (exports plus imports) of the commodity to provide the portion of trade that relates to vertical specialization.16
+This value is calculated relative to total trade (exports plus imports) of the commodity to provide the portion of trade that relates to vertical specialization.15

-Table 7 provides the results for the Hummels et al.'s (1998) vertical specialization measure before and after the reversal of NAFTA assuming the US is the exporter of intermediates and Mexico processes and exports the final commodity.
-In the case of motor vehicles, the initial level of vertical specialization is 21.1 percent, meaning that 21.1 percent of Mexico's trade were imported intermediates from the US that were processed and exported.
-All the values in this table are considerably higher than the level of vertical specialization between other countries and in the other direction.
-Table 7 shows that the US's reversal of NAFTA reduces the extent of vertical specialization between the US and Mexico in all commodities by between 59 percent (wearing apparel) and 14 percent (chemicals).
+Table 10 provides the results for the Hummels et al.'s (1998) vertical specialization measure before and after the reversal of NAFTA assuming the US is the exporter of intermediates and Mexico processes and exports the final commodity.
+In the case of motor vehicles, the initial level of vertical specialization is 21.1 percent, meaning that 21.1 percent of Mexico's motor vehicle trade were originally imported intermediates from the US that were processed by the motor vehicles sector and exported.
+All the values in this table are considerably higher than the level of vertical specialization between other countries and in the other direction.16 Table 10 shows that the US's reversal of NAFTA reduces the extent of vertical specialization between the US and Mexico in all commodities by between 59 percent (wearing apparel) and 14 percent (chemicals).